 So I tried their Business Foundations course and was genuinely impressed by how engaging and interactive their approach was.
 I was sold.
 If I was ever ready to do an MBA, Quantic was going to be my choice.

-But then life got in the way for a year or two, so I put thoughts of an MBA aside until now…
+But then life got in the way for a few years, so I put thoughts of an MBA aside until now…

 When the pandemic hit and we all went into lockdown in March 2020, my thoughts turned to how uncertain and unpredictable the future was going to be.
 I didn’t think this was going to be a hiccup of a few weeks or maybe a few months.
 The global scale of the issue convinced me that this would be a crisis that lasts for years.
 Having experienced a lot of personal crises in my life to that point, I wanted to do everything in my (limited) control to mitigate the new challenges that were coming.